abiquo/vagrant-abiquo/README.md

 Abiquo Vagrant Provider
 ==============================
-`vagrant-abiquo` is a provider plugin for Vagrant that supports the management of [Abiquo](https://www.abiquo.com/) virtual machines
+`vagrant_abiquo` is a provider plugin for Vagrant that supports the management of [Abiquo](https://www.abiquo.com/) virtual machines

 Current features include: